The Hidden Calories: 7 Foods That Sabotage Your Daily Goals

 Remember: You can't out-track a bad estimate.
 But when you know what you're really eating, you can make informed choices that actually move you toward your goals.

 Ready to uncover the hidden calories in your diet?
 Download Kalo and start tracking accurately with AI-powered photo logging.
-Your 7-day free trial starts today.
+Your free trial starts today.